 Frankl and Wilson \cite{FW81} also proved a {\it modular version} of the upper bound for $k$-uniform $L$-intersecting families.
-Namely we interpreted the sizes of the intersections as an element of $\mathbb{Z}/p \mathbb{Z}$ for some prime number $p$.
-We suppose the set $L$ has only $s$ elements distinct modulo $p$, and note that $|L|$ may be greater than $s$.
-For $k$-uniform $L$-intersecting families $\mathfrak{F}$, if $k \not \equiv a \pmod{p}$ for each $a \in L$, then $|\mathfrak{F}| \leq \binom{n}{s}$ \cite{FW81}, that is the same as that under the assumption $|L|=s$.
-For $L$-intersecting families $\mathfrak{F}$ with $r$ different sizes of elements of $\mathfrak{F}$ modulo $p$, Alon, Babai, and Suzuki \cite{ABS91} proved that $|\mathfrak{F}|\leq \sum_{i=0}^{r-1}\binom{n}{s-i}$ under a certain week assumption which is simplified by $\cite{HK15}$.
-In \cite{ABS91}, the upper bound is proved by Koornwinder's method \cite{K77}.
-This is a method to give upper bounds on the size $|X|$ by proving the linearly independence of some polynomial functions that have a bijective correspondence to $X$.
+Namely they interpreted the sizes of the intersections as elements of $\mathbb{Z}/p \mathbb{Z}$ for some prime number $p$.
+Suppose the set $L$ has only $s$ elements distinct modulo $p$, and note that $|L|$ may be greater than $s$.
+For $k$-uniform $L$-intersecting families $\mathfrak{F}$, if $k \not \equiv a \pmod{p}$ for each $a \in L$, then Frankl--Wilson \cite{FW81} showed that $|\mathfrak{F}| \leq \binom{n}{s}$.
+Note that this is the same upper bound as that obtained under the assumption $|L|=s$.
+For $L$-intersecting families $\mathfrak{F}$ with $r$ different sizes of elements of $\mathfrak{F}$ modulo $p$, Alon, Babai, and Suzuki \cite{ABS91} proved that $|\mathfrak{F}|\leq \sum_{i=0}^{r-1}\binom{n}{s-i}$ under a certain weak assumption which is simplified by \cite{HK15}.
+The upper bound in \cite{ABS91} is proved by Koornwinder's method \cite{K77}, which gives upper bounds on the size $|X|$ by proving the linear independence of some polynomial functions that have a bijective correspondence to $X$.

-We have upper bounds for Euclidean $s$-distance sets with several conditions, which are counterparts of that of $L$-inetersecting families.
+We have upper bounds for Euclidean $s$-distance sets with several conditions, which are counterparts of that of $L$-intersecting families.
 Let $X$ be an $s$-distance set in the Euclidean space $\mathbb{R}^d$.
 For $X$ in the unit sphere $S^{d-1}$, which corresponds to the condition of $k$-uniform, Delsarte, Goethals, and Seidel \cite{DGS77} proved that $|X| \leq \binom{d+s-1}{s}+\binom{d+s-2}{s-1}$.
 With no assumption, Bannai, Bannai, and Stanton \cite{BBS83} proved that $|X| \leq \binom{d+s}{s}$.
 For $X$ in $r$ concentric spheres, which corresponds to the condition of $r$ different sizes, Bannai, Kawasaki, Nitamizu, and Sato \cite{BKNS03} obtained that $|X| \leq \sum_{i=0}^{2r-1}\binom{d+s-1-i}{s-i}$.
 Recently simple alternative proofs of these upper bounds are given in \cite{HR21,PP21}.